Trauma - Neuroanesthesia and Critical Care (SMH)

 Research

-Research opportunities include clinical neuroanesthesia outcome studies, pain management after major spine surgery, effects of anesthesia on neuro-electrophysiology, traumatic brain injury.
+Research opportunities include clinical neuroanesthesia outcome studies, pain management after major spine surgery, effects of anesthesia on neuro-electrophysiology, and traumatic brain injury.
 Fellows are encouraged to discuss with our research faculty if interested in pursuing research opportunities.

 Education